 If your question is not addressed here, please reach out to us..

-On This Page:About Motive CDIC Coverage Opening a Motive account Online banking Transfers RRSPs TFSAs Maintaining a Motive account
+On This Page:About Motive CDIC Coverage Opening a Motive account Opening a joint account Online banking Transfers RRSPs TFSAs Maintaining a Motive account

-No, CWB branches do not have access to Motive accounts.
+No, CWB banking centres do not have access to Motive accounts.

 Where are you located?

 As a Motive client, your chequing, savings and investments are eligible for deposit insurance through Canadian Western Bank, a member of Canada Deposit Insurance Corporation.
 In the case where a person has eligible deposits through Motive, the $100,000 coverage limit is applied to the aggregate eligible deposits of that person with Motive and CWB.